000Justin000/GBPN/README.md

 # Graph Belief Propagation Networks

 The graph belief propagation networks is a family of graph neural networks models for node classification.
-They are accurate, interpretable, and oftentimes converge to a stationary solution as the number of BP steps increase, as illustrated below.
+They are accurate, interpretable, and oftentimes converge to a stationary solution as the number of BP steps increase.

 ![GBPN performance on PubMed](figs/demo.png)